ismaelbonato/cppPrimer5thEdition/Chapter_06/README.md

 **Answer**

-- Letter **b** is an error, all paramenter following the first parameter with default argument must have default arguments.
+- Letter **b** is an error, all parameter following the first parameter with default argument must have default arguments.

 ### Exercise 6.41: